-World IPv6 day, scheduled for 8 June 2011, is a global-scale test flight of IPv6 sponsored by the Internet Society, when major web companies and other industry players will come together to enable IPv6 on their main websites for 24 hours.
+World IPv6 day, scheduled for 8 June 2011, is a global-scale test flight of IPv6 sponsored by the Internet Society, when major web companies and other industry players will come together to enable IPv6 on their main websites for 24 hours, although having the right resources as web hosting is essential, but there are resources as this Web Hosting Guide for Beginners could be really helpful for your site.
 The goal is to motivate organizations across the industry – Internet service providers, hardware makers, operating system vendors and web companies – to prepare their services for IPv6 to ensure a successful transition as IPv4 address space runs out.

 Most Internet users should not be affected.
 In rare cases, users may still experience connectivity issues when visiting participating websites.
 Users can use IPv6 Tests to check their IPv6 status and if you receive any errors, either disable IPv6 or request assistance from your ISP.